Postnuptial Agreement Lawyer in New York

 Key Considerations Under New York Law

-For couples with complex assets, such as closely held companies, ownership in professional practices, real estate in multiple states or countries, or international family ties, thoughtful drafting becomes even more important.
+For couples with closely held companies, ownership in professional practices, real estate in multiple states or countries, or international family ties, careful drafting and thorough financial disclosure are especially important.
 Our attorneys have experience with intricate family law matters, including international and interstate custody disputes, and we draw on that background when advising clients with cross-border or multi-jurisdictional property issues.

 Frequently Asked Questions

 It depends on how the conversation is handled.
-Many couples find that a calm, honest discussion about expectations can reduce stress.
-We help clients think through timing, language, and goals so the request is framed around planning and clarity, not distrust or threats.
+Many couples find that a calm, honest discussion about expectations can reduce stress rather than create it.
+We help clients think through timing, language, and goals so the request is framed around planning and clarity, not distrust.

-New York generally enforces postnuptial agreements when they are voluntary, based on full financial disclosure, and fair when signed.
-Courts look closely at the circumstances and terms.
-Our attorneys explain these rules in detail and help you structure an agreement that takes them into account.
+New York generally enforces postnuptial agreements that are voluntary, based on full financial disclosure, and fair when signed.
+Courts apply heightened scrutiny because spouses owe each other a fiduciary duty at the time of signing, and they may revisit an agreement at divorce if circumstances have changed materially.
+Our attorneys explain these standards in detail and help you structure an agreement that accounts for them.

 Yes.
 We often work with clients whose spouses are hesitant or have questions.
 We can suggest ways to approach the topic, recommend mediation when helpful, and draft terms that address both spouses’ concerns while still protecting your priorities within New York’s legal framework.

-At Law Offices of Andreas Vasilatos, we work to provide clear guidance and steady support from the first conversation through the signing of any agreement.
-Our attorneys bring decades of New York family law experience to each matter, and we focus on solutions that respect both your legal rights and your family relationships.
-You can meet with us in Bayside, Queens or Manhattan, or begin with a confidential phone or video consultation..
+At Law Offices of Andreas Vasilatos, we provide clear guidance and steady support from the first conversation through the signing of any agreement.
+Our attorneys bring decades of New York family law experience to each matter, with a focus on solutions that respect both your legal rights and your family relationships.
+You can meet with us in Bayside, Queens, or Manhattan, or begin with a confidential phone or video consultation.

 To discuss a postnuptial agreement with our New York family law team, call (855) 773-1166.